jripke74/fs-cafe-menu/README.md

 Now it's easy to see that the text is centered inside the #menu element.
 Currently, the width of the #menu element is specified in pixels (px).

 Change the width property's value to be 80%, to make it 80% the width of its parent element (body).

+Step 25
+Next, you want to center the #menu horizontally.
+You can do this by setting its margin-left and margin-right properties to auto.
+Think of the margin as an invisible space around an element.
+Using these two margin properties, center the #menu element within the body element.